openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-cryptoFramework.md

 let globalKeyPair;
 let SignMessageBlob;
-let plan1 = "This is Sign test plan1"; // The first segment of data. let plan2 = "This is Sign test plan2"; // The second segment of fata. let input1 = { data : stringToUint8Array(plan1) };
+let plan1 = "This is Sign test plan1"; // The first segment of data. let plan2 = "This is Sign test plan2"; // The second segment of data. let input1 = { data : stringToUint8Array(plan1) };
 let input2 = { data : stringToUint8Array(plan2) };